rl-institut/WEFEDemand/README.md

 ## Code linting

-1. Create a virtual environment and install the dev dependencies with
+1. Create a virtual environment and install the dev dependencies with, for example

         pip install -r requirements/dev.txt

+You can also create a virtual environment with conda and the `environment.yml` file

 2. Install the pre-commit hooks with